shogun-toolbox/shogun/doc/readme/DEVELOPING.md

     git commit testsuite/meta/regression/kernel_ridge_regression.dat -m "Integration testing data for kernel ridge regression" git push origin

-After this PR is merged, you need to send a second PR against the main repository, after commiting the updated version hash of the submodule (in the main shogun directory)
+After this PR is merged, you need to send a second PR against the main repository, after committing the updated version hash of the submodule (in the main shogun directory)

     git commit data -m "Updated to including kernel ridge regression test data" git push origin